codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 In Keras it is called Dense layer,
 The FC Layer outputs the class probabilities, where each class is assigned a probabilty.
 - All probabilties must sum to 1 .
-The activation function used to produce these probabilties is the **SOft Max** Function as it turns the outputs of the FC layer (last layer) into probabilities.
+The activation function used to produce these probabilties is the **Soft Max** Function as it turns the outputs of the FC layer (last layer) into probabilities.

 * The more hidden layers the more features. praticularly high level features a CNN can learn.
 I like to use a minimum of 2. which is shown in the diagram below.

-The flow is: input -> Conv -> ReLI -> Pool -> Conv -> ReLI -> Pool -> FC -> Output
+The flow is: input -> Conv -> ReLU -> Pool -> Conv -> ReLI -> Pool -> FC -> Output

 <p align="center"> <!-- style="width:400px;" -->
   <img src="images/cnn/cnn_review.jpeg" title="tool tip here">